 Besides a flu shot, there are other ways you can prevent the flu from spreading:

-- Get your flu shot on time.
-Sometimes, just getting the shot doesn’t mean you won’t contract the flu.
+- Get your shot on time.
+Sometimes, just getting vaccinated doesn’t mean you won’t contract the flu.
 Make sure you’re vaccinated at the right time.
 The earlier, the better.

 - Don’t cough or sneeze in your hand or uncovered.
 This may seem like a no-brainer, but kids (and many adults) need a reminder every now and then.

-- Regularly wipe down surfaces with disinfectant wipes.
-Especially if anyone in your household, work place, or other places you visit have been sick.
-Don’t forget to also wipe down your shopping carts and any public doors before touching them.
+- Regularly wipe down surfaces with disinfectant wipes, especially if you’ve been in close contact with someone who’s sick.
+Wipe down your shopping carts and any public doors before touching them.
 If you can’t wipe them down before using them, make sure to wash your hands thoroughly afterwards.

 - Stay healthy.
 Remember to get plenty of rest, eat a well-balanced diet, drink enough water, and exercise regularly.
 A healthy body is a happy body.

 It’s relatively easy to prevent the flu.
-Living wisely, and consciously, can go a long way to keep yourself healthy.
+Living wisely, and consciously, can make a big difference.

-This season, make it a goal to get your flu shot early.
-In fact, now is the best time to go.
-This keeps your family healthy and reduces the risk of lost time at work due to illness.
+Get your flu shot early this season.
+Doing so will keep your family healthy and reduce the risk of lost time at work due to illness.

-When do you get your flu shot?
-What are some other ways you’ve found to get cheap or free flu shots?
-What are some other cheap things you do to stay healthy during fall and winter?
+What are some other things you do to stay healthy during fall and winter?